citta-lab/react/react-playground/renderingDatainParentChild.md

       console.log(" username : "+this.state.userName)
   };
   ```
-+(vii).
++ (vii).
 Now upon add button click we need to propagate this new state value to GitApp state using props.
-+(viii).
++ (viii).
 For ease of understanding i have built newData object with user inputted value from state ( userName) and appended with constat avatar, company. `i.e newData `

 ```javascript
 // step:1 set blank value as username on load